-This course intends to prepare PhD students undertake independent scholarly research in the domain of inter-organizational research in marketing.
+This course intends to prepare PhD students undertake independent scholarly research mainly in the domain of Marketing Strategy.
 To achieve this, the course will cover some key theoretical perspectives, managerial concerns and methodological issues in the domain.

 INSTRUCTOR AND CONTACT INFORMATION